WDWG

-WDWG (98.5 FM) is a radio station broadcasting a Country format.
+WDWG (98.5 FM) is a radio station broadcasting a country format.
 Licensed to Rocky Mount, North Carolina, United States, it serves the Rocky Mount area.
 The station is currently owned by First Media Radio, LLC.

-WDWG is the only station to air all the games of the Carolina Mudcats minor league baseball team.

 History

-The former owners of WFMA signed on WSAY "98.5 Down East Country" in 1990.
+The former owners of WFMA signed on WSAY-FM "98.5 Down East Country" in 1990.
 From 1998 through 2004 it was classic country.
 First Media Radio, LLC changed WSAY to WDWG "The Big Dawg" and tripled the audience.